bdaiinstitute/spot_ros2/README.md

     git clone https://github.com/MASKOR/Spot-ROS2.git src/
     colcon build --symlink-install

+### Install depth image proc
+Since `DepthCloud` is not yet ported for rviz2 , we can use [depth_image_proc](http://wiki.ros.org/depth_image_proc) to visualize the depth information from the cameras as `Pointcloud2`.

+    sudo apt install ros-foxy-depth-image-proc

 ## Launch
 The spot login data hostname, username and password must be specified in the `config/spot_login.yaml` of the spot_driver package.